craftcms/docs/docs/4.x/queue.md

 ## Queue Runners

-The queue can be run via HTTP or the CLI.
+By default, the queue is run automatically over [HTTP](#http).
+For more control, you can use Craft’s CLI via [CRON](#cron)—or even as a [daemonized service](#daemon).

 ::: tip
-Advanced configuration of the queue (including non-standard drivers and proxies) is possible via [application config](config/app.md#queue).
+Advanced configuration of the queue (including alternate [drivers](repo:yiisoft/yii2-queue/tree/master/docs/guide#queue-drivers) and proxies) is possible via [application config](config/app.md#queue).
 :::

 ### HTTP

 At the end of every site request, Craft checks whether the queue contains waiting jobs.
 If it does, a JavaScript snippet is injected into the page, triggering a second request from the client that kicks off a non-blocking background process.
+This is skipped for [Ajax requests](dev/controller-actions.md#ajax), and responses that produced something other than HTML.

 ::: tip
 This behavior is enabled by default, but can be turned off by setting <config4:runQueueAutomatically> to `false`.
 If you elect to disable the automatic queue runner, you must configure an alternative.